huggingface/blog/langchain.md

 llm.invoke("Hugging Face is")
 ```

-Under the hood, this class uses the [InferenceClient](https://huggingface.co/docs/huggingface_hub/en/package_reference/inference_client) to be able to serve a wide variety of use-case, from serverless api, to locally deployed TGI instances.
+Under the hood, this class uses the [InferenceClient](https://huggingface.co/docs/huggingface_hub/en/package_reference/inference_client) to be able to serve a wide variety of use-case, serverless API to deployed TGI instances.

 ### ChatHuggingFace

 Every model has its own special tokens with which it works best.
-And by not adding those special tokens to your prompt, your model will greatly underperform !
+Without those tokens added to your prompt, your model will greatly underperform

 When going from a list of messages to a completion prompt, there is an attribute that exists in most LLM tokenizers called [chat_template](https://huggingface.co/docs/transformers/chat_templating).